-If there were no Induction days as planned this year, how will I be inducted into WBHS?
+As there are no Induction Days, how will I be inducted into WBHS?

 Please try not to worry about this.
 We will work hard to ensure that when you are able to come into school that you will not be immediately starting lessons.
-We plan to have an Induction for Year 8 as soon as we can, where you will be able to meet you Head of Year, other key staff and your tutor.
+We plan to have an Induction for Year 8 on Friday 3rd September, where you will be able to meet your Head of Year, other key staff and your tutor.
 You will be able to spend time with your new tutor group and have a look around the school.
-In the meantime, please use the website to keep up to date with events and activities to welcome you to our school for now.
+In the meantime, you will be working through some induction activities

 Will I be with people I know in my tutor group?